AdobeDocs/experience-manager-cloud-service.en/help/implementing/deploying/overview.md

 It is common for customers to include pre-built packages from third party sources such as software vendors like Adobe's translation partners.
 The recommendation is to host these packages in a remote repository and reference them in the `pom.xml`.
 This is possible for public repositories and also for private repositories with password protection, as described in [password protected maven repositories](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/setting-up-project.md#password-protected-maven-repositories).

 If storing the package in a remote repository is not possible, customers can place in a local, file system based Maven repository, which is committed to SCM as part of the project, and referenced by whatever depends on it.
-The repository would be declared in the project pomas illustrated below:
+The repository would be declared in the project pom as illustrated below:

 ```